j9brown/victron-mk3-hass/README.md

 behavior, use the `victron_mk3.set_remote_panel_mode` service action to set the operating mode back to on and to reset the remotely configured current limit.

-For additional flexibility, you can use the Victron Interface MK3-USB together with a Victron VE.Bus Smart Dongle.
-The MK3 interface lets Home Assistant monitor and control your device via USB.
-The smart dongle lets you monitor, control, and configure your device via Bluetooth using the VictronConnect app on a smartphone or computer (and passively monitor a subset of sensors from Home Assistant using other integrations).

 Refer to the [victron-mk3 library](https://github.com/j9brown/victron-mk3) for the list of supported devices.

 # Installation